LuukvE/file-analysis-pipeline/README.md

 # File Analysis Pipeline

-A secure, scalable pipeline for your existing data analysis engine.
+__Currently under development.__ A secure, scalable pipeline for your existing data analysis engine.

-This is a prototype aimed at importing files from desktop computers, delivering them to a scalable network of processors for analysis and sending back results.
-Supports both cloud- and on-premise Docker containers.
-All authentication and communication is provided by AWS IAM, S3 and DynamoDB services.
+This is a system aimed at importing files from desktop computers, delivering them to a scalable network of processors for analysis and sending back results.

 ## Features